jship/CpperoMQ/README.md

 3. Performance close to using libzmq directly (via a good optimizer)

 ## Using the Library

+To see zguide examples implemented with CpperoMQ as well as some additional examples, see the [CpperoMQ-examples][9] repository.

 Just like 0MQ, the building blocks in CpperoMQ are contexts, sockets, and messages.

 All CpperoMQ classes exist under the ```CpperoMQ``` namespace, so the following saves a few keystrokes for the remainder of this section: